 Meaning: Hokkien for “crazy”.
 This versatile word can be used to describe a person or simply an exclamation for a situation that seems out of this world – and not in a wondrous way.

 Meaning: An expression used to indicate that you’re not invited to something.
+Relatively close to the term FOMO (fear of missing out).
 It can also be used as a verb.

 Example: “You guys are having dinner together?
 Bo jio.”